Program Evaluation and Causal Inference with High-Dimensional Data: Application: the Effect of 401(k) Participation on Asset Holdings

 We report a variety of results for each specification.
-Under the maintained assumption that 401(k) eligibility may be taken as exogenous after controlling for the variables defined in the preceding paragraph, we can estimate intention to treat effects of 401(k) eligibility using the methods of this paper using 401(k) eligibility as $D = Z$.
-We report the estimated average intention to treat and average intention to treat on the treated as the ATE and ATE-T, and we report estimates of quantile intention to treat and quantile intention to treat on the treated effects as QTE and QTE-T. We also directly apply the results of this paper to estimate effects of 401(k) participation, reporting estimates of the LATE, LATE-T, LQTE, and LQTE-T for each specification.\footnote{We note that because of one-sided compliance the local effects for the treated actually coincide with population effects for the treated; see \citen{frolich:melly}.} For comparison, we also report estimates of the eligibility effect from the linear model without selection and with selection using the approach of \citen{BelloniChernozhukovHansen2011} and estimates of the participation effect from linear instrumental variables estimation without selection and with selection as in \citen{CHS:ManyIVNote}.
+Under the maintained assumption that 401(k) eligibility may be taken as exogenous after controlling for the variables defined in the preceding paragraph, we can use the methods of this paper to estimate intention to treat effects of 401(k) eligibility by setting 401(k) eligibility as $D = Z$.
+We report the estimated average intention to treat and average intention to treat on the treated as the ATE and ATE-T, and we report estimates of quantile intention to treat and quantile intention to treat on the treated effects as QTE and QTE-T. We also directly apply the results of this paper to estimate effects of 401(k) participation, reporting estimates of the LATE, LATE-T, LQTE, and LQTE-T for each specification.\footnote{We note that because of one-sided compliance the local effects for the treated actually coincide with population effects for the treated; see \citen{frolich:melly}.} For comparison, we also report estimates of the eligibility effect from the linear model without selection and with selection using the approach of \citen{BelloniChernozhukovHansen2011} and estimates of the participation effect from linear instrumental variables estimation without selection and with selection as in \citen{CHS:PnP}.

 Estimation of all these treatment effects depends on first-stage estimates of reduced form functions as detailed in Section \ref{EstimationSection}.
 We estimate reduced form functions where the outcome is continuous using ordinary least squares when no model selection is used or Post-Lasso when selection is used.
 We estimate reduced form functions where the outcome is binary by logistic regression when no model selection is used or Post-$\ell_1$-penalized logistic regression when selection is used.
 We only report selection-based estimates in the very-high-$p$ setting.\footnote{The estimated propensity score shows up in the denominator of the efficient moment conditions.
 As is conventional, we use trimming to keep the denominator bounded away from zero with trimming set to $10^{-12}$.
 Trimming occurs in the Quadratic Spline Plus Interactions (12 observations trimmed) and Quadratic Spline Plus Many Interactions specifications (9915 observations trimmed) when selection is not done.
 Trimming never occurs in the selection-based estimates in this example.
 We choose not to report unregularized estimates in the very-high-$p$ specification since all observations are trimmed and, in fact, have estimated propensity scores of either 0 or 1.} We refer to Appendix \ref{sec:Implementation} for detailed discussion of implementing our approach in this example.